Golden generation: Chile (2007–2017)

-Colombia (2012–2018)
+Colombia (1987–1998, 2012–2018, 2022–present)

+Colombian football witnessed a "Golden Generation" in the late 1980's by a synchronized brand of possession play known as toque-toque, which transformed the nation into a global powerhouse.
+Orchestrated by Carlos Valderrama and flanked by world-class talents like Freddy Rincón, Faustino Asprilla, goalkeeper René Higuita and defender Andrés Escobar, this squad burst onto the scene with a third-place finish at the 1987 Copa América and making it ot the Round of 16 in the 1990 FIFA World Cup.
+The pinnacle of their style came during the 1994 FIFA World Cup qualification, highlighted by a 5-0 defeat of Argentina in Buenos Aires that had Pelé tipping them to win the entire tournament.
+However, their on-pitch success was linked to Colombia's drug cartel era.
+The extreme pressure and cartel-driven death threats culminated in a first-round exit at the 1994 FIFA World Cup and the murder of Andrés Escobar just days after he scored an accidental own-goal.
+The generation continued to the 1998 FIFA World Cup.

-The current Colombia team are considered as the "Second Golden Generation" of Colombia, in reference to Colombia's Golden Generation from the 1980s and 1990s.
+The early 2010's saw a renaissance of Colombian football.
+The team was considered the "Second Golden Generation" of Colombia, in reference to Colombia's Golden Generation from the 1980s and 1990s.
 Star players James Rodríguez, Juan Cuadrado and Radamel Falcao helped the team reach the 2014 FIFA World Cup knockout stage after topping a group featuring Greece, Ivory Coast and Japan, winning all three games.
 Colombia then beat Uruguay in the round of sixteen, before suffering a 1–2 defeat to host nation Brazil, in the quarter-finals.
 James Rodríguez was the tournament top goalscorer; and Colombia earned the FIFA Fair Play Award.
 At the Copa América Centenario, Colombia won third place after beating the United States 1–0.
 At the 2018 FIFA World Cup, Colombia were considered group favourites for Group H; featuring Japan, Poland and Senegal.
 Following a 1–2 defeat to Japan in which they went down to 10-men in under five minutes, Colombia beat Poland 3–0 and later beat Senegal 1–0 to qualify as group winners.
 They were knocked out by England in the round of sixteen; losing on penalties.
 Between June and August 2016, Colombia were ranked as 3rd in both FIFA and Elo ranking.

 Other key players from this generation include Carlos Sánchez, Fredy Guarín, Jackson Martínez, Cristián Zapata and Carlos Bacca.

+Following their absence from the 2022 FIFA World Cup, the Colombia national football team had undergone a resurgence under manager Néstor Lorenzo, ushering in another "Golden Generation."
+Colombia has developed an aggressive style of play, leading to a multi-year unbeaten run and a showing at the 2024 Copa América Final.
+James Rodríguez has emerged as the squad's captain, flanked by winger Luis Díaz.
+The duo is supported by midfielder Richard Ríos, defender Jefferson Lerma and full-back Daniel Muñoz.
+They are further complemented by footballers including Jhon Arias and Luis Suarez.